denis-rossati/profile-picture-cropper/README.md

 This aplication does not have a back end, but if it had, I probably would use multer and express to store the cropped image.

 One of the requirements was "Clicking on save, the component should display the cropped logo and a button to restart the process.
 It must also provide some way for parent components to access the resulting image's raw data.".
-This put me in a doubt, for one second, I thought that I was required to use a tool to make the URL avaliable to the whole aplication.
+This put me in a doubt because for one second I thought that I was required to use a tool to make the URL avaliable to the whole aplication.
 In other words, a global state.
 I did not implement this because I don't think that this was the purpose of the requirement.
 But due to the size of the application.
-I would choose context API instead of redux because it's more simple.
+I would choose context API instead of redux because it's a simple application and it's not scalable, so context API should be enough for the purpose of the app.